Fios-Quest/idiomatic-rust-in-simple-steps/src/language-basics/async.md

 Move and Pin
 ------------

-Before we go further into the chapter, we once again need to talk about memory, specifically moving, and pinning.
+Before we go further into the chapter, we once again need to talk about memory, specifically: moving and pinning.

 All data in our running program exists somewhere in memory, whether it's the stack, the heap, or static memory.
 That means that everything has a pointer address in memory.

-When we do something like pass a variable to another function, ownership of that variable "moves" to the other function.
-If we do something like add a variable to a `Vec` then ownership of that variable "moves" to the heap.
-When data "moves" ownership, it also physically moves in memory.
+When we pass a variable to another function, ownership of that variable "moves" to the other function.
+When we add a variable to a `Vec` then ownership of that variable "moves" to the heap.
+Any time data "moves" ownership, it also physically moves in memory.

-Run this and look closely at the returned addresses, they're similar but not the same.
+Run this and look closely at the returned addresses, they're similar, but they are different.

 ```rust
 fn main() {